soundpress/RulesOfNYC/docs/c16/index.rst

 (d) Findings of harassment.

    (1) (i) Effect of harassment finding.
 A landlord that is found by the Loft Board to have harassed an occupant will not be entitled to the decontrol of or market rental for any IMD unit after a sale of improvements pursuant to MDL § 286(6) of Article 7-C and these rules.
 This restriction applies to any sale of improvements that takes place on or after the date of the order containing the finding of harassment until the date the order is terminated in accordance with 29 RCNY § 2-02(d)(2).
-This restriction may also apply to any sale of rights pursuant to MDL § 286(12) and 29 RCNY § 2-10 of these Rules that takes place on or after the date of the order containing the finding of harassment until the date the order is terminated in accordance with 29 RCNY §§ 2-02(d)(2).
+This restriction may also apply to any sale of rights pursuant to MDL § 286(12) and 29 RCNY § 2-10 that takes place on or after the date of the order containing the finding of harassment until the date the order is terminated in accordance with 29 RCNY §§ 2-02(d)(2).

       (ii) Civil penalty for a finding of harassment.
-If the Loft Board finds that a landlord harassed an occupant, the landlord may be liable for a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1 of the Loft Board rules for each occurrence that is found to constitute harassment.
+If the Loft Board finds that a landlord harassed an occupant, the landlord may be liable for a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1 for each occurrence that is found to constitute harassment.
 Registration as an IMD will not be issued or renewed for any building for which fines have been imposed for landlord harassment until all fines have been paid.

       (iii) Notice of a harassment finding.
 The order containing the finding of harassment is binding on all individuals or parties who succeed to the landlord's interest in the premises until the harassment order is terminated in accordance with 29 RCNY § 2-02(d)(2) below.
 A copy of the Loft Board's order containing the finding of harassment will be mailed to the applicant, the owner, and the affected parties to the proceeding.
 Notice of such order will be filed by the Loft Board in the office of the City Register.